-Hello, Alabama!
 A name change isn't necessarily a difficult legal task, but it does require some research, preparation, and paperwork.
 You'll need to obtain some form of legal proof of a name change, most often a certified copy of your marriage certificate, divorce decree, or a court order changing your name.
-Then you'll need to use that proof to obtain a new Social Security card and driver license, before updating other official documents and records.
+Then you'll use that proof to obtain a new Social Security card and driver's license before updating other official documents and records.

 Figuring out how to change your name in Alabama depends on which path is best for you.
 We'll cover:

 - Identifying the right process for you (marriage, divorce, or court petition)

 - Starting to use your new name once it's changed

 We've been changing our last names after marriage for hundreds of years.
 It's a time-honored tradition and easily the most frequent reason people have for changing their names.
 States already regulate marriage by issuing marriage licenses, so changing your name at the same time is straightforward.

 Before getting married, apply for a marriage license at your county's probate court.
 Fill in the application form and, if prompted, list your new name on the form.
 Once married, a marriage certificate will be issued to you.
 That marriage certificate serves as proof of a name change, so it's best to obtain a few certified copies of it.

 Many divorcing spouses wish to return to their former, premarital name after a divorce.
 Since a court has to order a divorce, a party can normally ask to resume using their former name and the judge will include that name change in the final divorce decree.

 Obtaining a name change during your divorce proceeding is easier than changing your name post-divorce.
 You'll have to petition for a change of name if you didn't request the name change during your divorce process.

 You can change your name for other reasons as well, including as part of a gender transition process.
 Alabama permits residents to petition their local probate court to request a name change.
 This is a separate legal proceeding and will be more involved.